Black British people: World War II

 World War II marked another period of growth for the Black communities in London, Liverpool and elsewhere in Britain.
 Many Blacks from the Caribbean and West Africa arrived in small groups as wartime workers, merchant seamen, and servicemen from the army, navy, and air forces.
 For example, in February 1941, 345 West Indians came to work in factories in and around Liverpool, making munitions.
+Among those from the Caribbean who joined the Royal Air Force (RAF) and gave distinguished service are Ulric Cross from Trinidad, Cy Grant from Guyana and Billy Strachan from Jamaica.
+The African and Caribbean War Memorial was installed in Brixton, London, in 2017 by the Nubian Jak Community Trust to honour servicemen from Africa and the Caribbean who served alongside British and Commonwealth Forces in both the First World War and Second World War.

 By the end of 1943, there were 3,312 African-American GIs based at Maghull and Huyton, near Liverpool.
 The Black population in the summer of 1944 was estimated at 150,000, mostly Black GIs from the United States.
 However, by 1948 the Black population was estimated to have been less than 20,000 and did not reach the previous peak of 1944 until 1958.

 Learie Constantine, a West Indian cricketer, was a welfare officer with the Ministry of Labour when he was refused service at a London hotel.
 He sued for breach of contract and was awarded damages.
 This particular example is used by some to illustrate the slow change from racism towards acceptance and equality of all citizens in London.
+In 1943, Amelia King was refused work by the Essex branch of the Women's Land Army because she was black.
+The decision was overturned after her cause was taken up by Holborn Trades Council, which led to her MP, Walter Edwards, raising the matter in the House of Commons.
+She ultimately took a placement in Frith Farm, Wickham, Hampshire and had lodgings with a family in the village.